-- Students independently read part of the text and make an EBC. - Students follow along as they listen to part of the text being read aloud. - The teacher models organizing evidence to develop and explain claims using student EBCs. - In pairs, students develop a claim with multiple points and organize supporting evidence. - The class discusses the EBCs developed by student pairs.
+- Students independently read part of the text and make an EBC. - Students follow along as they listen to the text being read aloud and discuss a series of text-dependent questions. - The teacher models organizing evidence to develop and explain claims using student EBCs. - In pairs, students develop a claim with multiple points and organize supporting evidence. - The class discusses the EBCs developed by student pairs.